7assanQ/QRcodeGenerator/README.md

 - from pyqrcode import create
 - from tkinter import colorchooser

-- This code also using the tkinter and OS libraries but these libraries will be already installed once Python is installed, .
+- This code also using the tkinter and OS libraries but these libraries will be already installed once Python is installed.
 (To install Python check any tutorial online)

----